waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Directives & Lessons Learned

 *   **Proactive Data Management:** All new information, corrected misunderstandings, and strategic plans must be recorded *immediately* in the turn they are discovered.
 Data management is not a secondary task; it is the highest priority.
+*   **Tool Consolidation:** Redundant tools with overlapping logic (e.g., multiple pathfinders) must be consolidated into a single, robust tool to serve as the single source of truth.
+This prevents logic desynchronization and repetitive failure loops.
 *   **Agent Usage Discipline:** Use reasoning agents (`battle_strategist`, etc.) for significant or complex decisions only.
 Rely on personal judgment for trivial encounters to conserve turns.
 Proactively use the `procedural_overseer` agent to detect and break out of repetitive, failing loops.
 *   **Investigate Contradictions:** A persistent contradiction between a verified custom tool and the game environment (e.g., system alerts) is a strong indicator of a potential bug in the tool.
 Instead of dismissing the alert, the tool itself must be rigorously debugged.
 *   **Scientific Method:** When debugging or solving puzzles, I must form a clear hypothesis and test it methodically.
 All hypotheses and tests must be documented.
 *   **Verify Location:** Always verify my current map and coordinates before planning any navigation, especially after a map transition.
-*   **Tool Synchronization:** Tools with shared logic (like pathfinding and exploration) MUST be updated together to avoid contradictory results.

 ## B. Tile Traversal Rules
-*   **Traversable:** TALL_GRASS, LONG_GRASS, DOOR, WARP_CARPET_LEFT, LADDER, FLOOR.
+*   **Traversable:** TALL_GRASS, LONG_GRASS, DOOR, WARP_CARPET_LEFT, LADDER, FLOOR, CAVE.
-*   **Impassable:** WALL, WINDOW, PC, VOID, CUT_TREE, SIGN, BOOKSHELF, BLACKBOARD, MART_SHELF, WATER, BUOY, TV, TOWN_MAP, RADIO, INCENSE_BURNER, COUNTER, BIRD, HEADBUTT_TREE, FRUIT_TREE.
+*   **Impassable (to walk on):** WALL, WINDOW, PC, VOID, CUT_TREE, SIGN, BOOKSHELF, BLACKBOARD, MART_SHELF, BUOY, TV, TOWN_MAP, RADIO, INCENSE_BURNER, COUNTER, BIRD, HEADBUTT_TREE, FRUIT_TREE.
 *   **One-Way Traversal:**
     *   LEDGE_HOP_DOWN: Can only be entered from above.
     *   LEDGE_HOP_RIGHT: Can only be entered from the left.
     *   LEDGE_HOP_LEFT: Can only be entered from the right.
     *   FLOOR_UP_WALL: Can only be entered from below (upward).
-Verified in Union Cave B1F.
-    *   FLOOR_UP_WALL: Can only be entered from below (upward).
-Verified in Union Cave B1F.
-    *   FLOOR_UP_WALL: Can only be entered from below.
-It is a one-way tile that acts as a ledge you jump up.
-It is a one-way tile that acts as a ledge you jump up.
-*   **Warp Carpets:** Generally activated by pressing the corresponding direction (e.g., `WARP_CARPET_RIGHT` requires pressing 'Right').
-However, some, like the one at Union Cave (17, 3), may be one-way entrances and cannot be activated from the exit side.
+Cannot be traversed downward.
+*   **Special Interaction:**
+    *   WATER: Impassable to walk on, but can be fished in with a rod.

 # II.
 Battle Information